 The changing meaning of ‘socialist’

-On May 6, France held their presidential elections, picking François Hollande over the incumbent Nicolas Sarkozy.
-Hollande is a socialist (a member of the French Socialist Party), a word that on occasion apparently confuses a large number of Americans, as many use it in a manner that is perhaps inconsistent with its intended meaning.
+You might hear socialist used a lot in political discussions, both positively and negatively.
+It’s a word that on occasion apparently confuses a large number of Americans, as many use it in a manner that is perhaps inconsistent with its intended meaning.
 Hence, a short primer on the word socialist.

 Socialist is first recorded in the English language in the late 18th century, and the Oxford English Dictionary gives the first historical meaning as ‘one who lives in (civilized) society’.
 Appropriately enough, the OED also notes that this now quaint sense of the word is both obsolete and rare, having had a very short lifespan.
 Within several decades socialist came to take on the new meaning of ‘a believer in socialism’, and by the middle of the 19th century it had taken on the sense referring specifically to an adherent of a particular political party.